Why does my ocarina have airy high notes?

 The ocarina is airy by design

-Also, an airy timbre isn't always a bad thing, as it can be very effective for some types of music.
+Also, an airy timbre isn't bad in and of itself, and can be very effective for some types of music.
+The problem is rather an ocarina which is imbalanced, with a clean low end and airy high end.

 More holes equals more airy high notes